EU-US Privacy Shield Privacy Statement

 Please note, except as set forth herein, Innodata generally provides services to entities that involve the processing of data on the entities’ behalf.
 Accordingly, when Innodata acts in such a capacity, it is acting as an agent and/or on behalf of the customer entity, and the customer entity, rather than Innodata, owns and/or controls the Personal Data.
 Therefore, to the extent Innodata receives Personal Data from a customer entity in this context, it is relying on the customer entity’s compliance with any applicable law governing the privacy and security of Personal Data with respect to the manner in which the Personal Data has been collected from individuals by the customer entity and the uses or disclosures of the Personal Data that are permitted or required to be made pursuant to law or the contract with the customer entity.
 Any distinction in this Privacy Statement with respect to the applicability of a standard when Innodata is acting as an agent and/or on behalf of a customer entity is noted below.

 Types of Personal Data Collected

-Innodata collects Personal Data from individuals who visit our public and customer-facing websites (“EU Website Visitors”), and from certain corporate customers, suppliers and business partners in connection with the services we provide (“EU Business Contacts”).
-Innodata also collects from time to time Personal Data available on public websites or directly from other third-parties relevant to products and services offered by Innodata (“EU Third-Parties”).
+Innodata collects Personal Data from individuals who visit our public and customer-facing websites (“EU and UK Website Visitors”), and from certain corporate customers, suppliers and business partners in connection with the services we provide (“EU and UK Business Contacts”).
+Innodata also collects from time to time Personal Data available on public websites or directly from other third-parties relevant to products and services offered by Innodata (“EU and UK Third-Parties”).

-The following types of Personal Data may be collected by Innodata from EU Website Visitors, Business Contacts and Third-Parties:
+The following types of Personal Data may be collected by Innodata from EU and UK Website Visitors, Business Contacts and Third-Parties: